galaxyproject/galaxy-hub/src/public-galaxy-servers/index.md

   * [kmer-SVM server](http://kmersvm.beerlab.org/)
   * [Deployment page](/src/community/deployment/kmer-svm/index.md) in the [Galaxy Deployment Catalog](/src/community/deployments/index.md)
 * *Domain/Purpose:*
-  * kmer-SVM is "a tool suite designed to aid in analysis of next-generation sequencing (NGS) data.
-Our suite uses a support vector machine (SVM) with kmer sequence features to identify predictive combinations of short transcription factor binding sites which determine the tissue specificity of the original NGS assay.
-Information gained from kmer-SVM can be used as an additional source of confidence in genomic experiments by recovering known binding sites, and can also reveal novel sequence features and possible cooperative mechanisms to be tested experimentally."
+  * Tool suite uses a support vector machine (SVM) with kmer sequence features to identify predictive combinations of short transcription factor binding sites which determine the tissue specificity of the original NGS assay.
 * *Comments:*
+  * Information gained from kmer-SVM can be used as an additional source of confidence in genomic experiments by recovering known binding sites, and can also reveal novel sequence features and possible cooperative mechanisms to be tested experimentally."
   * The kmer-SVN server is described in "[kmer-SVM: a web server for identifying predictive regulatory sequence features in genomic data sets](http://nar.oxfordjournals.org/content/41/W1/W544.long)."
 Christopher Fletez-Brant; Dongwon Lee; [Andrew S. McCallion](http://www.hopkinsmedicine.org/geneticmedicine/people/faculty/mccallion.html); [Michael A. Beer](http://www.beerlab.org/) *[Nucleic Acids Research](http://nar.oxfordjournals.org/)* 2013; doi: 10.1093/nar/gkt519<br />
   * A [tutorial on using the web server](http://kmersvm.beerlab.org/tutorial/) and a [Galaxy Tool Shed repository](http://toolshed.g2.bx.psu.edu/view/cafletezbrant/kmersvm) are also available.
 * *User Support:*